Chirag-ahir/JAVA-All-Basic/README.md

   What is IOException in Java?<br>
   Java IOExceptions are Input/Output exceptions (I/O), and they occur whenever an input or output operation is failed or interpreted.
 For example, if you are trying to read in a file that does not exist, Java would throw an I/O exception.

+What is Interpreter ?<br>
+Interpreter in Java is a computer program that converts high-level program statement into Assembly Level Language.
+It is designed to read the input source program and then translate the source program instruction by instruction.